 Written by Bonnie Feldman, DDS, MBA, Ellen M. Martin, and Hailey Motooka

 Do you have a passion project that sometimes drives you to do unexpected things?
-For many years I have been dreaming of improving research, diagnosis and care for autoimmunity by bringing the best of conventional, integrative and digital medicine to autoimmune patients.
+For many years, I have been dreaming of improving research, diagnosis and care for autoimmunity.
+How do I expect to do this?
+By bringing the best of conventional, integrative and digital medicine to autoimmune patients.

-And so, without giving a thought about the travel logistics, I quickly said yes to to an invitation to go to Pittsburgh to visit the new AHN Autoimmunity Institute.
+As a result, I quickly said yes to to an invitation to go to Pittsburgh to visit the new AHN Autoimmunity Institute.

-Yet, as I got up at 5:00 am in Philadelphia, after The Eyeforpharma Patient-centered conference, my mind was racing with questions.
-Would a five-hour car ride to Pittsburgh with Bill Conlan of Medverse, as well as an extra stop on the Southwest flight back to LA be worth the effort?
+Yet, as I got up at 5:00 am in Philadelphia, my mind was racing with questions.
+Would a five-hour car ride to Pittsburgh with Bill Conlan of Medverse plus an extra stop on the flight back to LA be worth the effort?

 I was pleasantly surprised to meet Dr. Joseph Ahearn.
-Humble and soft spoken, he and his wife, Dr. Susan Manzi are a team with a long history of dedication, creativity and scientific excellence finding new ways to better serve autoimmune patients.
+Humble and soft spoken, he and his wife, Dr. Susan Manzi are a team finding new ways to better serve autoimmune patients.
+They have a long history of dedication, creativity and scientific excellence.

 Designing a physical space that is upbeat and positive for patients and staff

 The new offices are built with both patients and the care team in mind.
-As you enter the large and bright waiting room, decorated with a diverse mix of photos of happy people, you are warmly greeted by caring staff.
+As you enter the large and bright waiting room, you are warmly greeted by caring staff.

 Streamlining care coordination

 Patients can be seen by multiple specialists, sequentially or simultaneously.
-As shown above, there are 12 different specialties, including but not limited to, allergy, cardiology, dermatology, gastroenterology, genetics, infusion therapy, nephrology, nutrition and behavioral health, rheumatology.
+As shown above, there are 12 different specialties.
+This includes but isn’t limited to: allergy, cardiology, dermatology, gastroenterology, genetics, infusion therapy, nephrology, nutrition and behavioral health, rheumatology.
 You can also see the focus on autoimmune diseases: Lupus, RA, Celiac, and IBD.

-This was so unlike my most recent appointments at other institutions, which were a series of expensive and time-consuming one-on-ones with various specialists (rheumatology, endocrinology, infectious disease, sleep medicine, ENT and physical medicine, etc.).
-Sadly, although my team of specialists there mean well, their system is not designed for efficient collaborative care.
-For example, it took multiple emails and days to get the answer to my simple question of whether I should get the new Shingles vaccine.
+This was unlike my most recent appointments at other institutions.
+Those appointments were a series of expensive and time-consuming one-on-ones with various specialists (rheumatology, endocrinology, infectious disease, sleep medicine, ENT and physical medicine, etc.).
+Although my team of specialists meant well, their system is not designed for efficient collaborative care.
+For example, it took multiple emails and days to get an answer to my simple question of whether I should get the new Shingles vaccine.
 In order for me to get their multiple perspectives, I must act as the team lead, project manager, and secretary.
-Given my medical training this is doable, but what about patents who did not go to medical/dental school?
+Given my medical training, this is doable.
+But what about patents who did not go to medical/dental school?